openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

                           Path to an alternative roles_data.yaml.
 Used to decide which node gets which Ceph mon, mgr, or osd service based on the node's role in <deployed_baremetal.yaml>.
+    --network-data NETWORK_DATA
+                          Path to an alternative network_data.yaml.
+Used to define Ceph public_network and cluster_network.
+This
+                          file is searched for networks with name_lower values of storage and storage_mgmt.
+If none found, then search repeats but with service_net_map_replace in
+                          place of name_lower.
+Use --public-network-name or
+                          --cluster-network-name options to override name of the searched for network from storage or storage_mgmt to a customized name.
+If network_data has no storage networks, both default to ctlplane.
+If found network has >1 subnet, they are all combined (for routed traffic).
+If a network has ipv6 true, then the ipv6_subnet is retrieved instead of the ip_subnet, and the Ceph global ms_bind_ipv4 is set false and the ms_bind_ipv6 is set true.
+Use --config to override these defaults if desired.
+    --public-network-name PUBLIC_NETWORK_NAME
+                          Name of the network defined in network_data.yaml which should be used for the Ceph public_network.
+Defaults to 'storage'.
+    --cluster-network-name CLUSTER_NETWORK_NAME
+                          Name of the network defined in network_data.yaml which should be used for the Ceph cluster_network.
+Defaults to 'storage_mgmt'.
+    --config CONFIG       Path to an existing ceph.conf with settings to be assimilated by the new cluster via 'cephadm bootstrap --config'
     --ceph-spec CEPH_SPEC
                           Path to an existing Ceph spec file.
 If not provided a spec will be generated automatically based on --roles-